Basic Trope: An adult character who acts like an exuberant little kid.

-* '''Straight''': Bob is in his late 20s, yet still acts like an 8-year-old.
+Straight: Bob is in his 30s, yet still acts like an 10-year-old.
 He plays with toys and he loves candy.

-* '''Downplayed''': Even though Bob has some childlike interests, he acts adult-like in situations where it's important.
+Downplayed: Even though Bob has some childlike interests, he acts like an adult if the situation calls for it.

 Bob didn't have much of a childhood, and is reliving it in his adult years.